 I was the one who got myself in that situation and me alone.

 Being educated beyond the 3rd grade, I knew how to read, so I was able to comprehend the fact that if I charged something I needed to pay the balance at the end of the billing cycle.

 I was able to understand the fact that if I didn’t pay my bill in full I would be charged interest.

 I knew that if I didn’t, or couldn’t, pay my bill it could have a negative impact on my credit report and even be grounds for legal action.

 I knew that the ultimate responsibility would rest on my shoulders.

-Why is it the credit card issuers’ faults for extending lines of credit that you cannot handle properly
+Why is it the credit card issuers’ fault for extending lines of credit that you cannot handle properly

-Why is it always the bank who brands the card you use that has to shoulder the responsibility for your lack of proper use or understanding of credit?
+Why is it always the bank that brands the card you use that has to shoulder the responsibility for your lack of proper use or understanding of credit?

 Believe me, I understand the power that you can feel when wielding a credit card, feeling that the world is at your fingertips.